-Concessional contributions cap This cap includes the following types of contributions: → Employer contributions (including salary sacrifice) → After tax contributions for which you claim a personal tax deduction → The taxable component of directed termination payments over \$1 million contributed under the transitional rules for employment termination payments1 The cap is \$25,000 per member for the 2011/12 financial year, and will be indexed to Average Weekly Ordinary Time Earnings (AWOTE), rounded down to the nearest \$5,000 in subsequent years.
-For those aged 50 or over at any time in a transitional financial year, a transitional cap of \$50,000 (not indexed) will apply.
-Transitional financial years are the years between 2008/09 and 2011/12 inclusive.
-Concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation' on page 87).
-Non- concessional contributions cap This cap includes the following types of contributions: → After tax contributions for which no tax deduction is claimed (including spouse contributions) → Amounts transferred from overseas super funds (excluding the taxable amount of such transfers)1 → Amounts in excess of the CGT cap1 → Amounts of concessional contributions in excess of the concessional contributions cap The cap is \$150,000 per member for the 2011/12 financial year.
+Concessional contributions cap This cap includes the following types of contributions: Employer contributions (including salary sacrifice) After tax contributions for which you claim a personal tax deduction The cap is \$25,000 per member for the 2012/13 and 2013/14 financial years, and will be indexed to Average Weekly Ordinary Time Earnings (AWOTE), rounded down to the nearest \$5,000 in subsequent years.
+Concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on page 104).
+Non- concessional contributions cap This cap includes the following types of contributions: After tax contributions for which no tax deduction is claimed (including spouse contributions) Amounts transferred from overseas super funds (excluding the taxable amount of such transfers)1 Amounts in excess of the CGT cap1 Amounts of concessional contributions in excess of the concessional contributions cap The cap is \$150,000 per member for the 2012/13 financial year.
 This will not be separately indexed, but will remain fixed at six times the concessional contributions cap (currently \$25,000).
 People under age 65 will be able to 'bring forward' future entitlements to two years' worth of non-concessional contributions, allowing up to \$450,000 over a three year period to be contributed without an additional tax liability.
 There is no indexation during the three year period.
-Non-concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation' on page 87).
-CGT cap Contributions made from certain amounts arising from the disposal of qualifying small business assets, provided that a tax deduction is not claimed for the contribution 1 A lifetime cap of \$1.205 million for the 2011/2012 financial year (indexed) is available, provided that this is a personal contribution for which no deduction is claimed.
+Non-concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on page 104).
+CGT cap Contributions made from certain amounts arising from the disposal of qualifying small business assets, provided that a tax deduction is not claimed for the contribution 1 A lifetime cap of \$1.255 million for the 2012/13 financial year (indexed) is available, provided that this is a personal contribution for which no deduction is claimed.

-1_These contribution types are not able to be made to Term Life as Superannuation.
+1. These contribution types are not able to be made to Term Life as Superannuation and Income Protection as Superannuation.
 They are included to show you the main types of contributions that may count towards your contributions caps.